Why Is My Fedloan Account Closed?

 • Redirection: In some instances, you may be redirected to your new servicer’s website.

-See also Is Fedloan Gone?
+See also Is Fedloan A Private Company?

 Important Note: Notwithstanding being rendered unable to access your FedLoan account any more, it doesn’t necessarily imply that your loans have been forgiven or paid off.